PhysChemUniDue/electrochemistry_igor/README.md

 # Data Analysis

-The raw data at frequency f = 1 kHz are shown in figure 1.
+The raw data recorded at 1 kHz are shown in figure 1.

+![m_3 data](/assets/img/m_3.svg)
+##### Figure 1: Applied AC potential (in blue) and resulting current (in red) vs time with the respective sine regressions.

 The potential wave is shown in blue and the current wave in red.
 These data are fitted with the following equation:

-![m_3 data](/assets/img/m_3.svg)
-##### Figure 1: Applied AC potential and resulting current vs time with there respective sine regressions.

 <!-- $f(x) = A \cdot \sin(\omega t + \phi) + y_0$ --> <img style="transform: translateY(0.1em); background: white;" src="svg/52ru0PjanC.svg">